Stochastic switching in infinite dimensions with applications to random parabolic PDEs: Introduction

 Comparatively, stochastic hybrid systems stemming from PDEs have received little attention.
 While deterministic PDEs coupled to random boundary conditions have been studied, the random boundary conditions have typically been assumed to involve some Gaussian noise forcing (\cite{bakhtin_burgers_2007}, \cite{duan_recent_2010}, \cite{wang_reductions_2009}, \cite{random_pde}, and \cite{da_prato_1993} ).
 The randomness enters our PDE system in a fundamentally different way than in Stochastic PDEs which are driven by additive space-time white noise (or even spatially smoother Gaussian fields).
 There the fine scales are often asymptotically independent of each other \cite{mattinglysuidan05,mattinglysuidan08}.
 Here, there is a single piece of randomness which dictates the fine structure and hence the fine scales, though not asymptotically deterministic, are asymptotically perfectly correlated.
 (See Proposition~\ref{BC bounds} for more details.)

 We were led to study such random PDEs by various biological applications.
 One application is to insect respiration.
 Essentially all insects breathe via a network of tubes that allow oxygen and carbon dioxide to diffuse to and from their cells \cite{wigglesworth_respiration_1931}.
-Air enters and exits this network through valves (called spiracles) in the exoskeleton, which regulate air flow by opening and closing.
-Surprisingly, spiracles open and close quite irregularly in time, and insect physiologists have proposed at least five hypotheses to explain this behavior \cite{chown_discontinuous_2006}.
-In order to address these competing hypotheses, physiologists would like to understand how much cellular oxygen uptake decreases as a result of the spiracles closing.
-To answer this question, we model the oxygen concentration in one of the respiratory tubes.
-As diffusion is the primary mechanism for oxygen movement in the tubes (\cite{loudon_tracheal_1989}), the oxygen concentration satisfies the heat equation and the opening and closing of the spiracle corresponds to a randomly switching boundary condition.
-Our analysis of this model has some surprising implications for this physiological application.
+Air enters and exits this network through valves (called spiracles) in the exoskeleton, which regulate air flow by opening and closing quite irregularly in time.
+This leads naturally to the following model problem.
+Let $u(x,t)$ satisfy the heat equation $\partial_tu = D\partial_x^2u$ on $[0,L].$ $x = 0$ corresponds to tissue where the oxygen is absorbed, so $u(0,t) = 0.$ $x =L$ corresponds to a spiracle, so there the boundary condition switches between $\partial_x u(L,t) = 0$ (spiracle closed) and $u(L,t) = b > 0$ (spiracle open).
+Suppose the boundary conditions switch at exponential rates $r_0$ and $r_1$.
+We would like to calculate the long term statistics of the solution $u(t,x)$; in particular, we would would like to know how the oxygen absorption at the tissue, $\partial_x u(0,t)$ depends on $D$ and the switching rates.
+This model problem is fully developed in Section 4.3.